dragonlock2/JABI/README.md

 - Better documentation...
 - Unit testing...
-- Deploying clients to package managers, no more local install!
 - Alternative functions for pins
 - Move to Thrift for RPC (natively supported in Zephyr!)
     - Network (Ethernet, WiFi) support